BSA Buccaneer Air Rifle: Operation

 The rifle was packed in a polystyrene tray with a printed cardboard sleeve.
 The standard kit included a bottle of oil, a small tube of pellets, a pressed steel target holder with targets, and a barrel extension to provide extra leverage when cocking.
 BSA sold a 1.5 x 15 MK9 telescopic sight specifically for the Buccaneer.
-In 1980 BSA launched The Shadow, a Scorpion pistol in a shortened Buccaneer stock, also available in a camouflaged stock called the Trooper.
+In 1980 BSA launched The Shadow, a Scorpion pistol in a shortened Buccaneer stock.

 The last production run of the Buccaneer was 1983 with some old production stock sold in 1985.